-- If you want a milder pepper, choose those that are bright green, plumb, and smooth in texture.
+- For a milder pepper, choose those that are bright green, plump, and smooth in texture.
 These are the younger jalapeños.

-- The ribs and the white pith are what actually holds the heat of the jalapeño.
-I’ve recently discovered that the seeds themselves have no heat at all, only that they are associated with the ribs themselves.
+- The ribs and the white pith are what actually hold the heat of the jalapeño.
 For a little extra heat, you can leave some of the white pith in when spooning out the insides.

-- If you’re wanting a lot of fire in your poppers, choose jalapeños that have white lines down the pepper, a little wrinkly and are shriveling just a bit, which all indicates they are older and hotter.
+- For extra heat in your poppers, choose jalapeños that have white lines down the pepper, a little wrinkly and are shriveling just a bit, which all indicates they are older and hotter.

 - When handling the jalapeño peppers, please use gloves.
-They have a fiery burning effect to your skin that can last for several hours otherwise.
+They have a fiery burning effect to your skin that can last for several hours.

 - You can cut off the stem if you like.
 But I think it adds some character to the end product, so I left them on.

-- Use a whole slice of thick bacon for one jalapeño popper, because you don’t want the bacon getting lost in the mix.
-Also chose center-cut bacon because it is a leaner cut and doesn’t shrivel up as much when cooked.
+- Use a whole slice of thick bacon for one jalapeño popper.
+Also chose thick center-cut bacon because it is a leaner cut and doesn't shrivel up as much when cooked.

-- If you decide to go with a smaller jalapeño, you could possibly cut the bacon slices in half.
+- If you decide to go with a smaller jalapeño, you could cut the bacon slices in half.
 But the poppers need to be well covered when wrapping them with bacon.
-Start at one end of the jalapeño and wrap the bacon around about 3 times to the other end.
 Both bacon ends should be tucked under the bottom of the pepper with the cheese side up.

 - There's no need to secure them with toothpicks.
 The bacon, when it cooks up, tends to cling to the poppers especially if they're secured well under each end.